Cadaqués

 Gérard Rubinski

-2. Hi my brother
+2. Hey brother

-, nice comment, see you
+, nice comment!

-8. MICHEL
+8. MICHEL:

-organized by a Parisian
+organized by a Parisian.

-repeated underwater
+repeated spearfishing

-particular name that I have forgotten ????
+particular name that I've forgotten.

 10. GO in 1995.
-Probably my best summer.
-The place was magical.
+Probably my best summer ever.
+The place was magical

 11. Hello everyone.
 I was a GO of free diving, snorkeling and spear fishing in the summer of 1967 at Club Med Cadaquez.
 I was the only American.
 I had studied at Sciences Pol in Paris from Sept 1966 to May 1967 and swam on the Univ of Paris swim team.